Welcome

 The book is divided into four main parts:

-Part 1 - Part one is written as something that you should read early on in the process, once you’ve committed to doing your PhD.
-This section of the book deals with what a PhD is, how it’s examined, with whom, where and when to do it.
-Perversely, it asks you what you want to do after you’ve finished, pointing out that you will have opportunities to open doors during the process.
+Part 1 - Part one contains core skills that are relevant to all postgraduate students.
+These core skills are those that you will need to build upon from the very beginning of your studies.
+You are likely to already have some experience in some of them, but understanding how they fit together will provide a solid basis for your PhD process.
+Both critical reading and regular writing are core skills that you will need to develop from the outset of your studies.
+One of the most important aspects of doing a PhD is knowing what you want to use it for once you’ve completed it.
+Hence, this section of the book asks you to look not only at short term day-to-day planning, but also what you want to do after you’ve finished, pointing out that you will have opportunities to open doors during the duration of your PhD.
 At the start of your PhD is the time to be thinking of the bigger questions both in your study area, and your life, and this section provides some pointers and things to consider.
-Working within academia is particularly stressful environment, and students should be aware of the state of their mental health, how to watch become aware if it is deteriorating, and what you can do to help yourself.
+Working within academia is particularly stressful, and students should be aware of the state of their mental health, how to measure it and determine whether it is deteriorating, and if so, what you can do to help yourself.
 I also encourage you to participate in the scientific project, and become aware of your role as a scientist within society.

 Part 2 - Part two of the book sets out a practical guide to getting started with writing.
 The approach I’ve taken here is describing the production of a PhD in biological sciences which is made up of data chapters, and where each chapter is essentially a potential publication in a science journal.
 If you didn’t want to do a PhD but just wanted to write a publication, then most of what is here (and in Part 3) will be of use as you could take the same formulaic approach as given in this book.
 Similarly, if you were undertaking a MSc by research, this section would also be useful.
 The approach taken is ‘hypothesis-centric’, and how the entire chapter will be built around answering the hypothesis posed.
 This section explains how the hypothesis and all logical arguments that you make in the text are constructed from existing literature - standing on the shoulders of giants - with a practical guide on how to use citations.
 In addition to some nuts and bolts of how to write paragraphs, construct arguments, remain concise and avoid plagiarising, this section attempts to cover a lot of technical aspects of writing for the biological sciences.